titon/toolkit/docs/en/setup/custom-builds.md

 ## Choosing Components ##

-When generating a custom build, a whitelist of component names must be defined through the `--components` option in the command line.
+When generating a custom build, a whitelist of component names can be defined through the `--components` option in the command line.
 This option will accept a comma separated list of component names.
 If no option is defined, all components will be included.

 ```bash